Stanton Barrett: Other racing

 In 1996, Barrett made an IMSA GT Championship start at Road Atlanta in the Grand Prix of Atlanta, driving a Chevrolet Camaro for Shaver Motorsports with Jack Willes as a co-driver.
-After qualifying 14th, the team finished 13th overall and fifth in the GTS-1 class.
-He returned to sports car racing in 2017, competing in the Trans-Am Series's TA class in the No. 33 Chevrolet.
+After qualifying fourteenth, the team finished thirteenth overall and fifth in the GTS-1 class.
+Barrett finished fourth at Road Atlanta.
+He returned to sports car racing in 2017, competing in the Trans-Am Series's TA class in the No. 33 Chevrolet qualifying with the track record and pole position in Homestead-Miami Speedway, Fl.

 In 2006, Barrett and nine other NASCAR drivers competed in the Geoff Bodine Bobsled Challenge, a charity race for the Bo-Dyn Bobsled Project; Barrett finished third overall, the only driver to finish in the top three in the event's two races.
+Later Barrett went on to help USA athletes with resources, funding and Bobsleds, while at the same time competing in some North America Cup races and the US National Championships with best result of sixth in the two man Bobsled Americas Cup race in Calgary, Canada.

 In July 2021, Barrett tested with the Stadium Super Trucks ahead of his series debut the following month at the Music City Grand Prix.